The Nuts and Bolts of Social Media Marketing

 Be pitch perfect

+Imagine an internet with no colour.
+Would you still be instantly identifiable by your voice?
 Along with a unique look, your brand needs a voice.
 One that is consistent across all channels.
+You have to consider how you want to communicate with your audience.

+Knowing the type of language that your target demographic will respond to is a vital piece of information.
 If not, you will run the risk of sounding like lots of different people, all sending a different message.
+This can get messy and confusing.

 When you hear someone you know in a conversation you recognise the sound of their voice, their tone and any unique speech patterns.
+After a while, you will even begin to understand their thought patterns and the direction in which they might take a conversation.

 If someone else joins in the discussion they might take the conversation in a different direction.
+They may have a different accent.
+They might change the subject halfway through an interesting topic.
+The same applies to social media.

+Is that a corporate CEO talking?
+Or is it a twenty-three-year-old surfer?
+Too many people posting without proper voice guidelines will turn your profiles into unintelligible noise.
 A brand needs to be clear on the use of language variances like colloquialisms or industry jargon.

 Create a chart if you have to.
 That way, if a team is working on your social media profiles there is a point of reference.
 Create a clear guideline that includes words to use, words not to use, and ones to avoid with indistinct meanings.
+With a consistent brand voice, you present as a reliable, industry authority.

 And remember the right voice isn’t necessarily yours.
 A brand must use an identical language to the people that need to hear its message.
+And the only way to do that is to take the time to listen before you speak.
+Because when you do, it sends the loudest message in the clearest voice – that your social media strategy is right on point.

 What it means to be relevant on social media

+Social relevance means being able to connect with society and the way that it is organised.
 In social media, this means not chasing as many followers and likes you can gather without giving much thought to how you are connecting with society.

 Brands need to know what influencers their target audience are listening to and responding to.